January 19, 2026

 What is a ring buffer? §

-1 1 Ring buffer with 32 slots.
+1 Ring buffer with 32 slots.
 The producer has filled 15 of them, indicated by blue.
 The consumer is behind the producer, reading data from the slots, freeing them as it does so.
 A free slot is indicated by orange.
-You may have heard of something called a circular buffer, or maybe even a cyclic queue.
-Both are just other names for the ring buffer, a specialized queue in which a producer produces some data and shoves it into the data structure, and a consumer comes along and consumes it, all in first-in-first-out order.
+You might have run into the term circular buffer, or perhaps cyclic queue.
+These are simply other names for a ring buffer: a queue where a producer generates data and inserts it into the buffer, and a consumer later pulls it back out, in first-in-first-out order.

 Single-threaded ring buffer §

 Let’s start with a single-threaded ring buffer, which is just an array2 2 By using std::array we are forcing clients to define the buffer size as constexpr.
-It’s also common to use instead a std::vector to remove that restriction. and two indices.
-We can leave one slot empty to distinguish “full” from “empty.”
+It’s also common to use instead a std::vector to remove that restriction.
+A further optimization is to constrain the capacity to a power of two, allowing wrap-around via bit masking head & (N - 1) instead of a branch. and two indices.
+We leave one slot permanently unused to distinguish “full” from “empty.”
 Push writes to head and advances it; pop reads from tail and advances it.

 template <typename T, std::size_t N>